Green Your Clean: 9 Recipes for Natural Cleaning Products

 Get rid of the toxic chemical cleaners and use these 9 recipes for natural cleaning products to green your clean, instead.
 Easy and affordable.

 Switch to Natural Cleaning Products to Green Your Clean

-I visited a homeschooling friend who had 3 shelves in her laundry room full of chemical cleaning products — laundry detergents and additives, soap, tub and tile cleaners, disinfectants, bathroom cleaners, air fresheners — there was hundreds of dollars worth of cleaners weighing down her shelves and off-gassing toxins into her home.
-The smell of perfumes, formaldehyde and cleaning powders were overwhelming and her babies were crawling along the floor just under the chemicals.
+I visited a homeschooling friend who had 3 shelves in her laundry room full of chemical cleaning products — laundry detergents and additives, soap, tub and tile cleaners, disinfectants, bathroom cleaners, air fresheners — there were hundreds of dollars worth of cleaners weighing down her shelves and off-gassing toxins into her home.
+The smell of perfumes, formaldehyde and cleaning powders was overwhelming and her babies were crawling along the floor just under the chemicals.
 My friend was oblivious to the dangers that she was exposing her family to.